wildfly/quickstart/cmt/README.md

 You will be presented with a simple form for adding customers to a database.

-After a user is successfully added to the database, a message is produced container the details of the user.
-An example MDB will dequeue this message and print the contents as such:
+After a user is successfully added to the database, a message is produced containing the details of the user.
+An example MDB will dequeue this message and print the following contents:

     Received Message: Created customer named: Tom with ID: 1